UNAM-FESAc/Advncd_Prgrmmng/README.md

 Now you can discuss with your classmates :stuck_out_tongue_winking_eye:.

-Remember professor is not a :cop:, professor is a advisor who wants to discover differents things about programming.
+Remember professor is not a :cop:, professor is a advisor who wants to discover different things about programming.

    Object                                                         |  Porcentage  |